synonymouse/d2gl-mxl/README.md

 # IF YOU HERE BECAUSE YOU WANT IT FOR MEDIAN XL
 ### DOWNLOAD **Release.zip** FROM HERE [D2GL-MXL](https://github.com/Pooquer/d2gl-mxl/releases)
+- Make a backup of glide3x.dll and ddraw.dll of your current video modes
-- Drop files into Diablo II folder (where D2Sigma.dll is located)
+- Drop downloaded files into Diablo II folder (where D2Sigma.dll is located)
+- Choose one of the methods below 👇

 ### Glide mode if you using mxl launcher:
 - Hit launcher settings
-- Run Video Test
+- Hit **Run Video Test**
 - Choose **Glide**
 - In launcher settings in **Video Mode** choose: **3DFX Glide**
 - Uncheck **Run the game in windowed mode**

 ### Glide mode if you using shortcut of Game.exe:
-- Run Video Test (it's in D2 folder)
+- Run **Video Test** (it's in D2 folder called **D2VidTst.exe**)
 - Choose **Glide**
 - Add to your shortcut -3dfx
 - Remove from your shortcut -w, example of shortcut: "D:\Games\Diablo II\Game.exe" -3dfx -skiptobnet -nosound